 Each year, Bricks By The Bay selects a theme for the convention.
 This is a word or phrase that serves as inspiration for the attendees building models to display at the convention, as well as the graphic arts and activities at the event.

-The theme for Bricks by the Bay 2018 is “Animation”.
+The theme for Bricks by the Bay 2019 will be announced soon.

-We encourage all attendees to build models commemorating Animation which is very open-ended, and we’re excited to see what everyone will bring.
+We encourage all attendees to build models commemorating our theme, and we’re excited to see what everyone will bring.
 Get your imagination going and plan something really awesome!